Serrin/Celestra/README.md

 `popIn(<object>,<property>);` | __Stability: 4 - Stable.__<BR>The popIn() function deletes the property in the object and returns the value of the deleted property.
 If the property doesn't exist in the object, then the return value is undefined.
 The object parameter is mandatory and has to be an object.
 The property parameter is mandatory.
 `sleep(<ms>).then(<callback>);` | __Stability: 4 - Stable.__<BR>his is an alias of the `delay(<ms>).then(<callback>);`.
 `T();` | __Stability: 4 - Stable.__<BR>This function returns true.
 `timestampID([size=21[,alphabet= "123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"]]);` | __Stability: 4 - Stable.__<BR>Generate a timestamp based sortable ID.
 The size parameter is optional and the default value is 21, but if the given value smaller than 12, then the value will be 12.
 The alphabet parameter is optional and the default value is `"123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"`, same as BASE58.
-The return value is the generated id (string).<br/>Example ID:`"00lirtqi4e-wgGn8vGPyY"`
+The return value is the generated id (string).<BR>Example ID:`"00lirtqi4e-wgGn8vGPyY"`
 `unBind(<function>);` | __Stability: 4 - Stable.__<BR> __Old name before v5.4.1:__ `toFunction`.<BR>Returns an unbinded function from an object method.
 The function parameter is mandatory.